List of Cluedo characters: Miss Scarlett

-Miss Scarlett or Miss Scarlet (the second "t" was dropped in North American versions after 1963 and added back in 2016) is a stereotypical femme fatale, typically portrayed as young, cunning, and attractive.
+Scarlett or Miss Scarlet (the second "t" was dropped in North American versions after 1963 and added back in 2016) is a stereotypical femme fatale, typically portrayed as young, cunning, and attractive.
 She rolls first in the game.

-In Clue Master Detective, Miss Scarlet is depicted as an Asian woman nicknamed the "Mercenary of Macau".
+In Clue Master Detective, Miss Scarlet is depicted as an Asian woman nicknamed the "Mercenary of Macau" who is a fortune hunter.

-In the film, she is portrayed by Lesley Ann Warren and is depicted as a sassy Washington D.C. madam who runs an underground brothel.
-In the first of three endings, she orders her former call girl and Mr. Boddy's maid, Yvette, to murder her employer and the cook before murdering her in turn, along with a cop she was bribing and a passing motorist and singing telegram girl.
-Nonetheless, Scarlet is eventually exposed, subdued, and arrested.
-In the third ending, she only murders the cop before being exposed and arrested.
+In the 1985 film, she is portrayed by Lesley Ann Warren and depicted as a sassy Washington D.C. madam who runs an underground brothel.

 In the 1990s ITV game show Cluedo, Vivienne Scarlet is the stepdaughter of Mrs. Peacock.

-In the 1996 musical, Miss Scarlet used to work as a lounge singer in Las Vegas.
+In the 1997 musical, Miss Scarlet used to work as a lounge singer in Las Vegas.

+In the 2002 edition, Miss Scarlet was failed actress named Josephine Scarlet and estranged daughter of Patricia Peacock who took an interest in rich old men.

-In the 2023 edition, she is a Black British gossip columnist who writes under the pen name "Cyan".
+In the 2023 edition, she is a Black British gossip columnist and socialite who writes under the pen name "Cyan".

 Colonel Mustard

-Colonel Mustard is a stock military officer who rolls second.
+Mustard or Colonel Mustard is a stock military officer who rolls second.
 He is usually portrayed as a dignified, dapper, and dangerous military man.
 Originally known as Colonel Yellow, his name was changed before the game's first edition was published.

 In Clue Master Detective, his full name is Algernon Mustard and is known to sleep with a revolver under his pillow.

-In the film, he is portrayed by Martin Mull and is depicted as a war profiteer who sold stolen air force radios on the black market and was later involved in a top-secret fusion bomb project.
-In the third ending, he kills a passing motorist after recognizing him as his driver from World War II before he is exposed and arrested.
+In the film, he is portrayed by Martin Mull and depicted as a war profiteer who sold stolen air force radios on the black market.

 In the 1990s ITV game show Cluedo, Colonel Mike Mustard is an ex-officer of the Special Air Service and a regular visitor of Arlington Grange who is in a love triangle with Mrs. Peacock and her step-daughter Miss Scarlett.

 In the 2002 US edition, he is Michael Mustard, a former officer of the Royal Hampshire Regiment, where he first met Sir Hugh.
 He is nostalgic for his war days and has convinced a publisher that his military exploits would make for a good book.

 In the 2016 edition, Colonel Mustard is a successful and popular officer.
 However, behind his medals of honor are rumors of treason and war profiteering, which he has been paying someone to hide for far too long.
 Believing Mr. Boddy is blackmailing him, Mustard eagerly comes to Tudor Mansion in search of evidence.

+In the 2023 edition, Colonel Mustard is a decorated war hero who would sway the public opinion in Mr. Boddy's favor, as long as nobody finds out he wasn't in the battle where he earned his most prestigious medal.